Sharing Responsibility and Success: Companies Collaborate to Support Palm Oil Landscapes

 The report contains five other recommendations for the wider community of landscape and jurisdictional approaches.
 These recommendations are drawn upon data collected through desktop research, interviews with key palm oil stakeholders and an analysis of company responses to CDP’s forest questionnaire in 2022.
 This study is a collaboration between the Tropical Forest Alliance, Proforest, and CDP.

 This report is part of a global study that aims to understand how midstream and downstream companies have been using landscape and jurisdictional approaches to address commodity-driven deforestation.
-The first two papers on cocoa and pulp, paper and packaging landscape-scale action have been published.
-This paper will be followed by other briefs on company landscape-scale action in soy and beef and will delve deeper into other possible uses of these approaches, including meeting corporate climate, nature and people goals.
+You can find the other papers on cocoa, pulp, paper and packaging, beef and soy landscape-scale action here.
+The study also delves deeper into other possible uses of these approaches, in a report on meeting corporate climate, nature and people goals.